Richi2PL/Offline-Singleplayer-ClassiCube/README.md

 # Multiplayer?

-Yes there is, but it is necessary to modify line number 128 of index_multiplayertest.html or line number 77 of index_original_multiplayertest.html so that you can connect to a server.
+Yes there is, but it is necessary to modify line number 128 of index_multiplayertest.html or line number 77 of index_original_multiplayertest.html so that you can connect to the server you want.